Bio

 Zach Tippin holding the first unboxed Widetrack CD in 2007

 "The Voodoofest shows were such an amazing experience", he says...
-"I was still finding my way as a singer/guitarist, and playing such a big event gave me a much clearer sense of what I needed to work on to be more effective onstage...
+"I was still finding my way as a singer/guitarist, and playing such a major event gave me a much clearer sense of what I needed to work on to be more effective onstage...
 I still had a long way to go, but those shows really helped me get on the right track..."

 Ron Tippin

-And so, he continued writing and recording new songs, while searching for the right musicians to rebuild the group from the ground up...
+And so, he continued writing and recording new songs, while searching for the right "all-in" musicians to rebuild the group from the ground up...

 "Man, was I in for a surprise..."